truecharts/public/charts/incubator/plextraktsync/docs/installation_notes.md

 - Grab your App's pin from trakt.tv and [authorize](https://trakt.tv/activate/authorize) the pin to activate the app.

 - Here's [PlexTraktSync](https://github.com/Taxel/PlexTraktSync#installation) installation instructions.

+Notes:

+- The config option `PLEX_OWNER_TOKEN` in `.env` can be left blank because if set, causes the chart to not work.